 The sea is blue.

-Check out: Beginner’s Guide to Japanese Adjectives: な and い Adjectives
+👉 Want to learn more about Japanese adjectives?
+Check out our Beginner’s Guide to Japanese Adjectives: な and い Adjectives

 A Brief Guide on Japanese Colors